-As you step into the Taipei office of the online education startup Hahow , the first thing that catches your eye is a wall adorned with four translucent circles.
+As you step into the Taipei office of the online education startup Hahow, the first thing that catches your eye is a wall adorned with four translucent circles.
 Each circle is labeled with a phrase: “Things You Love,” “Things You’re Good At,” “What the World Needs,” and “Things You Can Be Paid For.”
 At the intersection of these four circles is the word “iKigai,” a Japanese term meaning “a reason for being.”
 This concept suggests that if one can find passion, apply expertise, earn a living, and contribute to the world, they have discovered the true meaning of life.

-On the day of the interview, Hahow’s founder and CEO, Arnold Jiang, pointed to these circles on the wall and said, “We hope that through learning, people can better understand themselves, become who they want to be, and ultimately find meaning in their lives”.
+On the day of the interview, Hahow’s founder and CEO, Arnold Chiang, pointed to these circles on the wall and said, “We hope that through learning, people can better understand themselves, become who they want to be, and ultimately find meaning in their lives”.
 “Helping people to find their own iKigai has been Hahow’s unwavering vision since its inception.”

 In Asia, the term “good student” typically refers to those who excel academically, obey the rules, and meet parental expectations.
-As a graduate of National Taiwan University (NTU), Taiwan’s most prestigious university, Arnold Jiang was seen as a model student.
+As a graduate of National Taiwan University (NTU), Taiwan’s most prestigious university, Arnold Chiang was seen as a model student.
 However, he always had a restless spirit, one that wasn’t content with the status quo.

 “In Taiwan, high school students are often pigeonholed the moment they choose between liberal arts and sciences.
-The top students in liberal arts go on to study law, and those in sciences pursue electrical engineering or medicine,” said Jiang.
+The top students in liberal arts go on to study law, and those in sciences pursue electrical engineering or medicine,” said Chiang.
 After entering NTU, he discovered that while NTU students were excellent at studying, many struggled to find their true interests.
-“The overly narrow focus of our education system and the lack of self-exploration leave many unable to find their passion in life, which is truly regrettable,” Jiang lamented.
+“The overly narrow focus of our education system and the lack of self-exploration leave many unable to find their passion in life, which is truly regrettable,” Chiang lamented.

-To address the disconnect between Taiwan’s education system and students’ interests, Jiang created a skill exchange platform called “skill hopping” during his university years.
+To address the disconnect between Taiwan’s education system and students’ interests, Chiang created a skill exchange platform called “skill hopping” during his university years.
 The platform allowed students with unique talents to register and exchange skills with other users.
 “You could teach sign language, how to work and travel in Australia, or how to brew hand-drip coffee, but the one rule was no traditional subjects like Chinese, English, math, physics, or chemistry, and definitely no ‘how to get into NTU’ courses,” he explained.
 The goal was to empower individuals with special skills to share their knowledge through the platform.

 The platform quickly gained popularity among students and soon spread from NTU to other universities like NCCU and NTNU.
 Fast forward to 2024, the skill hopping platform has evolved into Hahow, Taiwan’s largest online learning platform, and the world’s first platform to guarantee instructors’ income through a crowdfunding mechanism before their courses launch.
 In the past two years, Hahow has expanded beyond consumer-facing services, entering the corporate and academic sectors, creating new possibilities for its 1.1 million members and over 700 creators.